 Why Use Checklists?

 We live in an increasingly complex world.
 The average professional is expected to know more than is sometimes humanly possible.
-This places great burden on the individual and increases the likelihood that mistakes are going to happen.
+This places a great burden on the individual and increases the likelihood that mistakes are going to happen.

 At the same time, the era of the general practitioner is now gone.
 It is teams and not the individual that deliver results.
 For smooth operations, there needs to be a common reference point.
 That reference point is often a checklist.